-The Press Councilís scope applies to published material in newspapers, magazines and their websites, including audio and video streams.
+The Press Councilís scope applies to published material in newspapers, magazines and their websites, including audio and video streams, as well as to digital sites with news content, or blogs characterised by their new commentary.
 The Council retains the discretion to decline a complaint if the publication has limited readership or the circumstances make the complaint inappropriate for resolution by the Council.

 The Councilís adjudications are based on ethical considerations: it does not recover debts or seek monetary recompense for complainants.
 Its Principles and Complaints Procedures are set out below.

-The main objective of the New Zealand Press Council, established as an industry self-regulatory body in 1972, is to provide the public with an independent forum for resolving complaints involving the newspapers, magazines and the websites of such publications.
+The main objective of the New Zealand Press Council, established as an industry self-regulatory body in 1972, is to provide the public with an independent forum for resolving complaints involving the newspapers, magazines and the websites of such publications and other digital media.
 The Council is also concerned with promoting media freedom and maintaining the press in accordance with the highest professional standards.

 An independent press plays a vital role in a democracy.
 The proper fulfilment of that role requires a fundamental responsibility to maintain high standards of accuracy, fairness and balance and public faith in those standards.

 There is no more important principle in a democracy than freedom of expression.
 Freedom of expression and freedom of the media are inextricably bound.
 The print media is jealous in guarding freedom of expression, not just for publishers' sake but, more importantly, in the public interest.
 In dealing with complaints, the Council will give primary consideration to freedom of expression and the public interest.

 Public interest is defined as involving a matter capable of affecting the people at large so that they might be legitimately interested in, or concerned about, what is going on, or what may happen to them or to others.